shandley/hecatomb/hecatomb/snakemake/workflow/rules/assembly/README.md

 Fork this repo and add your own assembly module to support a different library type.
 You'll need to update the CLI, the config file, and add the rules.
-Ideally you should add rules for both a co-assembly and a cross-assembly.
+Ideally you should add rules for both a cross-assembly and a merged-assembly.

 **hecatomb/__main__.py**